- flush (v.1)

 - 1550s, "perfect, faultless;" c.
 1600, "abundantly full," also "full of life or spirit," also "plentifully supplied" (with money, etc.), perhaps from flush (v.1) through the notion of a river running full, hence level with its banks.
 Meaning "even, level" is from 1620s, originally of ship's decks.
 In general use by 1791; in typography, 1900; in pugilism, 1812.

 - flush (n.)

-- "hand of cards all of one suit," 1520s, perhaps from Middle French flus (15c.), from Old French flux "a flowing," with the sense of "a run" (of cards), from Latin fluxus "flux," from fluere "to flow" (see fluent).
-The form in English probably was influenced by flush (v.).
+The meaning "hand of cards all of one suit" (1520s) is of uncertain origin, perhaps formed on the model of Middle French flus (15c.), from Old French flux, flus "a flowing, rolling" (see flux), which, in common with its Italian cognate flusso, is said to have once had a sense of "a run" of cards.
+The form in English probably was influenced by flush (v.1).

 - flush (adv.)

 - "make even or level," 1842, from flush (adj.).